 The production rates and the transverse momentum distribution of strange hadrons at mid-rapidity (|y| < 0.5) are measured in proton-proton collisions at $\sqrt{s} = 13$ TeV as a function of the charged particle multiplicity, using the ALICE detector at the LHC.
-It is found that the production rates of K{S}^{0} , Λ , Ξ , and Ω increase with the multiplicity faster than what is reported for inclusive charged particles.
+The production rates of K_S^0 , Λ , Ξ , and Ω increase with the multiplicity faster than what is reported for inclusive charged particles.
 The increase is found to be more pronounced for hadrons with a larger strangeness content.
 Possible auto-correlations between the charged particles and the strange hadrons are evaluated by measuring the event-activity with charged particle multiplicity estimators covering different pseudorapidity regions.
-The yields of strange hadrons are found to depend only on the mid-rapidity multiplicity for charged particle multiplicity estimators selecting in the forward region, which turn out to be more directly related to the number of Multiple Parton Interactions.
+When comparing to lower energy results, the yields of strange hadrons are found to depend only on the mid-rapidity charged particle multiplicity.
 Several features of the data are reproduced qualitatively by general purpose QCD Monte Carlo models that take into account the effect of densely-packed QCD strings in high multiplicity collisions.
 However, none of the tested models reproduce the data quantitatively.
 This work corroborates and extends the ALICE findings on strangeness production in proton-proton collisions at 7 TeV.